What is blepharoplasty?

 Signs of aging and sagging eyelids

 With age, the skin loses its elasticity, leading to sagging.
-Eyelids, with their delicate, thin skin, are particularly sensitive to this phenomenon.
+The eyelids, with their fine, delicate skin, are particularly susceptible to this phenomenon.
 Sagging eyelids can make you look tired or sad, even when you’re not.

 External factors contributing to droopy eyelids